kankankankankankan/github-trending/README.md

 ## All language

+* 【2025-06-15】[xiangechen / chili3d](https://github.com/xiangechen/chili3d) - A web-based 3D CAD application for online model design and editing
+* 【2025-06-15】[datawhalechina / self-llm](https://github.com/datawhalechina/self-llm) - 《开源大模型食用指南》针对中国宝宝量身打造的基于Linux环境快速微调（全参数/Lora）、部署国内外开源大模型（LLM）/多模态大模型（MLLM）教程
+* 【2025-06-15】[jdepoix / youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) - This is a python API which allows you to get the transcript/subtitles for a given YouTube video.
+It also works for automatically generated subtitles and it does not require an API key nor a headless browser, like other selenium based solutions do!
+* 【2025-06-15】[FareedKhan-dev / all-rag-techniques](https://github.com/FareedKhan-dev/all-rag-techniques) - Implementation of all RAG techniques in a simpler way
 * 【2025-06-08】[topoteretes / cognee](https://github.com/topoteretes/cognee) - Memory for AI Agents in 5 lines of code
 * 【2025-06-08】[codexu / note-gen](https://github.com/codexu/note-gen) - A cross-platform Markdown note-taking application dedicated to using AI to bridge recording and writing, organizing fragmented knowledge into a readable note.
 * 【2025-06-08】[DavidHDev / react-bits](https://github.com/DavidHDev/react-bits) - An open source collection of animated, interactive & fully customizable React components for building stunning, memorable user interfaces.